reuters-graphics/style/packages/guide/content/graphics-rig/prerendering-js-apps/page.md

 </html>
 ```

 Remember, you should only use this feature if your content is truly static.
-For dynamic content, essentially if your app needs ANY JavaScript to run as the reader runs through your page, then you'll have to use dynamic content.
+For dynamic content -- essentially if your app needs **ANY** JavaScript to run as the reader goes through your page -- then you'll have to keep you prerendered app dynamic.

 ## Advanced techniques